Mrmuhammad300/energeniusweb/nextjs_space/public/energenius_strategy.md

 ### Value Proposition Statement

 **For Residential Customers:**
-*"Energenius delivers professional-grade solar generators with 8,000-cycle battery longevity, 5-year warranties, and all-inclusive pricing—providing 2-3x the lifespan of competitors at 15-20% lower total cost.
+*"EnerGenius delivers professional-grade solar generators with 8,000-cycle battery longevity, 5-year warranties, and all-inclusive pricing—providing 2-3x the lifespan of competitors at 15-20% lower total cost.
 Backed by U.S.-based support and a 60-day risk-free trial, we make energy independence accessible, affordable, and worry-free."*

 **For Commercial Customers:**
-*"Energenius powers businesses from 400W portable solutions to 30kW commercial systems—the widest range in the industry.
+*"EnerGenius powers businesses from 400W portable solutions to 30kW commercial systems—the widest range in the industry.
 With 8,000 battery cycles ensuring decades of reliable service, 5-year warranties minimizing downtime risk, and flexible financing preserving cash flow, we deliver measurable ROI and true business continuity."*

 **One-Line Positioning:**
-*"Energenius: Premium solar generators at honest prices, backed by the industry's best warranty and support."*
+*"EnerGenius: Premium solar generators at honest prices, backed by the industry's best warranty and support."*

 ---